Lost on how to get your online directory business out of the depths of page 13 in search results?

 Cloudways is optimal for GeoDirectory

-We recommend Cloudways and its Vultr High-Frequency 1GB plan which costs only $13 per month and is an excellent choice for 99% of Local Restaurant Directories.
+We recommend Cloudways and its Vultr High-Frequency 1GB plan, which costs only $13 per month and is an excellent choice for 99% of Local Restaurant Directories.

 3. The restaurant directory plugin for WordPress: GeoDirectory and its GeoMarketplace add-on (to allow restaurant owners to sell directly)

-you’ll need a directory plugin that can scale to your desired listings and handle the traffic.
+You’ll need a directory plugin that can scale to your desired listings and handle the traffic.

 GeoDirectory is the way to go.